Computational materials science: Materials modeling methods

 All of the simulation methods described above contain models of materials behavior.
 The exchange-correlation functional for density functional theory, interatomic potential for molecular dynamics, and free energy functional for phase field simulations are examples.
 The degree to which each simulation method is sensitive to changes in the underlying model can be drastically different.
 Models themselves are often directly useful for materials science and engineering, not only to run a given simulation.

 CALPHAD

 Phase diagrams are integral to materials science and the development computational phase diagrams stands as one of the most important and successful examples of ICME.
 The Calculation of PHase Diagram (CALPHAD) method does not generally speaking constitute a simulation, but the models and optimizations instead result in phase diagrams to predict phase stability, extremely useful in materials design and materials process optimization.

 Comparison of methods

 For each material simulation method, there is a fundamental unit, characteristic length and time scale, and associated model(s).

 Multi-scale simulation

-Many of the methods described can be combined together, either running simultaneously or separately, feeding information between length scales or accuracy levels.
+Many of the methods described can be combined, either running simultaneously or separately, feeding information between length scales or accuracy levels.